Geodan/i3dm.export/README.md

 - Positioning, Rotation (roll, pitch, yaw) and Scaling of instances.

-To use this option, the input table should contain columns 'roll', 'pitch' and 'yaw' (column 'rotation' is not used).
+To use this option, the input table should contain columns 'roll', 'pitch' and 'yaw'.

-Sql script to create the columns:
+Sql script to add the columns (and remove legacy rotation if present):

 ```
-alter table instances add yaw decimal default 0
+alter table instances add column if not exists yaw decimal default 0;
-alter table instances add pitch decimal default 0
+alter table instances add column if not exists pitch decimal default 0;
-alter table instances add roll decimal default 0
+alter table instances add column if not exists roll decimal default 0;
-alter table instances drop column rotation
+alter table instances drop column if exists rotation;
 ```

 ### External textures